 Tooth sensitivity could be a sign of a larger problem.
 For example, one of the first symptoms of gum disease is sensitive teeth due to receding gums.
 You may also experience sensitivity if you have a cracked or decayed tooth.

-The sooner you see our dentist, the sooner you can discover what’s causing your tooth sensitivity.
-From there, Dr. Bandos will be able to create a treatment plan that’s tailored to your oral health needs.
+The sooner you see one of our dentists, the sooner you can discover what’s causing your tooth sensitivity.
+From there, our dentists will be able to create a treatment plan that’s tailored to your oral health needs.
+For example, you may need to wear a custom night guard if your tooth sensitivity is related to nighttime teeth grinding and clenching.

 Don’t Wait to Schedule an Appointment

 Never ignore dental pain or discomfort.
-Always schedule an appointment with us as soon as you notice tooth sensitivity to cold or heat.
+Always schedule an appointment with us as soon as you notice .
 That way, we’ll be able to detect any issues before they have the chance to worsen.

 Sometimes a patient may only need a small change in their routine to get rid of tooth sensitivity.
 For example, reducing the amount of sugar in your diet can help you avoid sensitive teeth.
 Having routine teeth cleanings can also remove plaque and tartar buildup.